MahimaKhatri/Calculator/README.md

 ## Introduction :shamrock:

 In this project , all the functions of a basic calculator are being implemented by using HTML, CSS and JavaScript .
-A simple calculator application is made in order to perform basic functions of a calculator.
-A switch is added so as to implement dark mode and light mode in the calculator which makes the interface look more interactive.
+A simple calculator application is made in order to perform basic calculations.
+In addition, a switch is added so as to implement dark mode and light mode in the calculator which makes the interface look more interactive.

 ## Features :eyes: